The Holy Family of Jesus, Mary and Joseph, December 27

 Like Jesus, we not only have a human family, but we also have a Heavenly Family – the Blessed Trinity – a God who guides us, a God who protects us, a God who loves each of us beyond all manner of human description, and who desires that we embrace His will for us in our every thought, word and deed.

-May God’s Infinite Love for you and me guide us in the love we hold for those dearest to our minds and hearts in the here and now.
-And may the Holy Family, Jesus, Mary and Joseph, become a holy example and model for each of us to follow – as we love, honor, guide and protect those whom we hold dear to our own hearts.
+May God’s Infinite Love for you and me guide each of us in the love we hold for those dearest to us in the here and now.
+And may the Holy Family, Jesus, Mary and Joseph, become a holy example and model for us to follow – as we love, honor, guide and protect those whom we hold dear to our own hearts.

-May God bless you, God love you, and may God always keep you, especially during this Most Holy Christmas season! †
+May God bless you, God love you, and may God always keep each and every one of you. †

 Please Comment, Like and Share, and Suggest to your Facebook friends – to spread the message of God’s Merciful Love.